gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 </p>

 !!! note
-    Hovering over an element in the data table highlights its geometry on the map (here, the pink bbox).
+    Hovering an element in the data table highlights its geometry on the map (here, the pink bbox).

     This interactive feature links the information in the table with the element's location on the map.